ldeso/hugo-flex/README.md

   netlify:
     honeypot: false     # Set to true to add honeypot field in contact form
     recaptcha: false    # Set to true to add recaptcha challenge in contact form
-  # css:                # Uncomment to add custom CSS from a list of files
+  # css:                # Uncomment to add custom CSS from the assets directory
   #   - css/foo.css
   #   - bar.css
-  # js:                 # Uncomment to add custom JS from a list of files
+  # js:                 # Uncomment to add custom JS from the assets directory
   #   - js/foo.js
   #   - bar.js